alejandro-garf/Theta-Tau-New-Member-Project/README.md

 - **Tasks:**
   - Design the frame and enclosure of the console.
   - Use SolidWorks for CAD modeling.
-  - Fabricate the enclosure using 3D printing and/or other materials (e.g., wood, plastic).
+  - Create the enclosure using 3D printing and/or other materials (e.g., wood, plastic).
   - Ensure the design is ergonomic and portable.

 ### Hardware Team